221 further coronavirus cases and one more death recorded in Mansfield

-The figures include anyone who died within 28 days of a positive test result for Covid-19.
+The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in the relevant district.

 Daily death counts are revised each day, with each case backdated to the actual date of death.